Livestock Grazing on Public Lands

 Before buying or leasing ranch property, you should contact the local BLM field office.

-The BLM has information on the status of the grazing privileges attached to the base property, including the terms and conditions of the associated grazing permit or lease that authorizes the use of those privileges and other important information.
-All applicants for grazing permits or leases must meet the qualifications for public land grazing privileges that are specified in the BLM’s grazing regulations.
+The BLM has information on the status of the grazing privileges attached to the base property, including the terms and conditions of the associated grazing permit or lease that authorizes the use of those privileges and other important information, much of which can be found in the public Rangeland Administration System Reports.
+All applicants for grazing permits or leases must meet the qualifications for public land grazing privileges that are specified in the BLM grazing regulations.

 Range Improvements